Tidal properties of neutron stars in scalar-tensor theories of gravity: Frame transformations: Jordan to Einstein

-In general, for any multipolar order $L$, we can find a recurrence relation for computing the $L$-th covariant derivative,
+In general, for any multipolar order $L$, we can find a recurrence relation for computing the $L$th covariant derivative,

 where $\nabla_\mu E_{-1 \alpha\beta}=E_{\alpha\beta}$ and $E_{-1\alpha\beta}=0$.
 This expression is valid for any symmetric tensor $E_{\alpha\beta}$ and can be used for the scalar tidal field as well, given that $E^S_{-1\alpha\beta}=E^S_{\alpha}$.
 Note that the first term does not contain an asterisk.
 This would be the case for $\ell=0,1$ since $E_{\mu\nu}=E^\ast_{\mu\nu}$.
-For the other cases one has to substitute the expression for the $(\ell-1)$-th tidal field.
-This will yield derivatives of the second term, which will eventually be expressed as a combination of the $\ell$-th tidal field in the Einstein frame and its derivatives.
-With this generic expression we can also reason, similarly to all the cases above, that
+For the other cases one has to substitute the expression for the $(\ell-1)$th tidal field.
+This will yield derivatives of the second term, which will eventually be expressed as a combination of the $\ell$th tidal field in the Einstein frame and its derivatives.
+With this generic expression we can also reason, similar to all the cases above, that

-where "$\dots$" denote terms that give higher order contributions to the EFT.
-This recurrence relation can be used in order to speed up the computation of any number of covariant derivatives using e.g. Mathematica.
+where "$\dots$" denote terms that give higher-order contributions to the EFT.
+This recurrence relation can be used in order to speed up the computation of any number of covariant derivatives using e.g. \texttt{Mathematica}.